Higher-Order Hit-&-Run Samplers for Linearly Constrained Densities: Higher-Order Hit- -Run

 which we refer to as the \emph{Langevin Hit-\&-Run} ($\LHR$) proposal distribution.
 We decide to clip at $\kappa / 2$ as getting exactly onto the constraints, i.e.\ choosing to clip at $\kappa$, can have unfavorable effects when computing the intersection $\smax$.
 However, choosing exactly the halfway point $\kappa / 2$ is purely heuristically motivated.
+A numerical ablation for the fraction of $\kappa$ is provided in \cref{fig:clipping} in the appendix.

 As intended, in the limit of $\kappa, \smax \to \infty$, i.e.\ when the constraints are \emph{``far away''} from $\x$, and for $p = \chi_d$, the LHR proposal distribution simplifies to MALA.